jiasong18/Ant-Media-Server-Wiki/WebRTC-Screen-Sharing-without-Plugin.md

 Seamless switch between WebRTC Screen Sharing & Camera is available on both Community and Enterprise Edition.
-This means seamless is that you can switch between Screen & Camera in the same session.
+It means that you can switch between Screen & Camera in the same session.

 ![WebRTC Screen Share without Plugin](images/webrtc-screen-share-without-plugin.png)